Luis Garcia

 Mason Wang, Cooper Rosen, Wenjun Ni, & Silvia Shin

 This project addresses the reliance on processed school lunches for low-income students by introducing accessible and nutritious alternatives.
-Through efficient and educational food experiences, it promotes healthy eating habits that can extend beyond the classroom into families and communities.
+Through educational food experiences, it promotes healthy eating habits that can extend beyond the classroom into families and communities.

 Decline Of Pollinators In Urban Areas